Seven great examples of custom diagrams and graphs usage for business

 Gantt chart for BPM

 The future belongs to IoT solutions.
-The presented below tool integrates data from sensors via interactive diagrams and charts.
-It illustrates the information flow and interprets them in real-time.
+The tool presented below integrates data from sensors via interactive diagrams and charts.
+It illustrates the information flow and interprets it in real-time.

 By enabling presenting data in various ways, i.e., using different types of charts and diagrams, the user can use the data to understand the interrelations.
 The main goal is to present data attractively and impressively, i.e., using visualization techniques supported by suitable visual libraries.